Northern prickly ash contains chemicals that might have antifungal effects.

 Uses & Effectiveness

-There isn't enough information to know if the northern prickly ash berry is safe to use as medicine or what the potential side effects might be.
+Breast-feeding: There isn't enough reliable information to know if northern prickly ash is safe to use when breast-feeding.
+Stay on the safe side and avoid use.

-Stomach or intestinal problems including ulcers, Crohn's disease, irritable bowel syndrome, infections, or other digestive tract conditions: Northern prickly ash can stimulate digestive juices and cause irritation.
+Stomach or intestinal problems: Northern prickly ash might increase stomach acid.
 This can make stomach and intestinal problems worse.
-Do not use northern prickly ash if you have any of these conditions.
+Don't use northern prickly ash if you have an ulcer or other gastrointestinal condition.

 Be watchful with this combination